fnune/remix-test/README.md

   or `new-fact + facts/$factId`.
 - By exporting a `links` array, you can add `<link>` elements to `<head>` sort of like with [`react-helmet`][rh].
 They then get picked up by a top-level `<Links />` component.
-- The tutorial recommends a file structure that's not great.
+- The tutorial recommends a file structure for styles that's not great.
 If the CSS I write is encapsulated together with a route, then why shouldn't their files live together?
 Having a separate `styles` directory adds quite a bit of indirection and could make a project hard to navigate.
+- I'm skipping all of the Prisma stuff, I think it doesn't fit the purposes of a Remix-specific tutorial.
+Faking my own database with `async` functions.
+- I wonder why the tutorial recommends using `export let`.
+It looks to me as if the things I'm exporting shouldn't ever be reassigned.
+I'm changing these to `export const`, hoping that nothing explodes.

 [rr-scroll-res]: https://v5.reactrouter.com/web/guides/scroll-restoration
 [rm-scroll-res]: https://remix.run/docs/en/v1/api/remix#scrollrestoration